igsr/gca_1000genomes_website/_faq/do-i-need-a-password-to-access-igsr-data.md

 All the 1000 genomes information is freely available without passwords.

-There are two main sources for our raw and analysis data our ftp site which has 2 mirrored locations [EBI](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/)\|[NCBI](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/).
+There are two main sources for our raw and analysis data our ftp site which has two mirrored locations [EBI](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/)\|[NCBI](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/).
 These are accessible using both ftp and a udp protocol called ascp which is available freely from [aspera](http://asperasoft.com/software/transfer-clients/connect-web-browser-plug-in/).
 More information about these can be found on the [data access](/data#DataAccess) page.